AkshayGuleria/do/do_openedge/README.markdown

  * The 10.2B JDBC driver causes `DECIMAL`/`NUMERIC` SQL types to round up to the nearest integer and then truncate all digits after the decimal point.
 According to [ProKB P187898][1], it appears to be a regression bug in the JDBC driver.
-   This is causing one of the BigDecimal specs to fail.
+   This causes one of the BigDecimal specs to fail.

 ## Synopsis